cea-hpc/modules/doc/source/module.rst

   Default value is ``always``.
 The :envvar:`MODULES_MCOOKIE_CHECK` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_MCOOKIE_CHECK` description for details.

   .. only:: html